mogill/ems/README.md

 [Get the source at GitHub](https://github.com/SyntheticSemantics/ems)

 ## About
-Jace A Mogill specializes in FPGA/Software Co-Design, most recently designing and implementing hardware accelerators for Python & Javascript.
+Jace A Mogill specializes in FPGA/Software Co-Design, recently embedding an ASIC emulation into Python and also designing an hardware accelerator for Python, Javascript, and other languages.
 He has over 20 years experience optimizing software for distributed, multi-core, and hybrid computer architectures.
+He regularly responds to mogill@synsem.com.